 The delayed reaction caused by denial gives rise to feelings of anger.
 At this stage of business grief, the business owner may start to play the blame game.
 Why are greedy suppliers flooding the market and driving down prices?
 Also, why are my customers so disloyal and squeezing me on my pricing?
 Why can’t my people just do their jobs right?
 Eventually, some owners may turn the blame inward and chastise themselves for not seeing the crisis coming.

 At this stage of business grief, business owners will often reach out to third parties to weather the storm.
 Some will ask vendors to extend payment terms.
 Some will negotiate with bankers for cushion on debt covenants or to extend lines of credit.
 Many daydream about the big contract they’re about to win that will turn things around.

 Oftentimes, bargaining during a crisis doesn’t solve the problem.
 Vendors are often over-extended to their suppliers, banks are having to tighten up on controls and customers are hesitant to take on new projects due to uncertainty.
 When the reality of the situation dawns, owners may fall into despair.
 After all, what’s the point in soldiering on if the underlying cause is out of your control?

 Stage 5 – Acceptance

 Most business owners are made of pretty sturdy stuff and will not allow themselves to wallow in self-pity for long.
 Consequently, they will make peace with the threat and begin to develop a strategy to deal with it.
 How?
 By focusing on what’s working and eliminating what isn’t.
-By transferring resources to more profitable products and eliminating those products that kill margins.
-By hugging their best customers and firing the problem ones.
-By unleashing the creativity in their best employees and purging the ranks of bad hires.
+Transfer resources to more profitable products and eliminate those products that kill margins.
+Hug their best customers and fire the problem ones.
+Unleash the creativity in their best employees and purging the ranks of bad hires.